shoaibur/Data-Structures-Algorithms/interview-prep/Amazon/README.md

 22) How have you leveraged data to develop a strategy? ```Dive deep; Learn and be curious```
 * Research on hand stimulation at 16 locations, fascinated but skeptical, measured output data, changed strategy to solve the same research question.
 23) A time when you were 75% through a project and you had to pivot strategy. ```Customer obsession; Bias for action```
+* GoM vs Brazil model deployment
 * PhD project -- forward encoding model -- debate 5th year -- analyzed and showed how my work was out of debate.
 24) Tell me about a time when you to choose between technologies for a project. ```Think big; Innovate and simplify```
 * Python vs. Matlab --> based on applicability data; long-term vs. short-term
 * Psychophysics vs. fMRI
 25) Tell me about a time you had to deal with ambiguity. ```Ownership; Are right, a lot```
+* Research on hand stimulation -- not aligned with hypothesis
 * Cricket vs. engineering
 * JHU MS vs. family
 * Communicate, predict future and be confident taking risks, embrace change/be adaptive/flexible.